 Off the Grid in Litchfield County by Trillium Architects

 This 2,600 square-foot home was custom designed to be 100% off the grid!
 With features including solar panels, south facing features, insulated concrete form – this house has it all!

 This two-story, 1,000 square-foot home in Maui was to produce more energy than it consumes.
-The home converts to 3 bedrooms at night with the functionality of an office, dinning space, and media room during the day.
-With movable walls, the open space concept in this house to very desirable.
+The home converts to 3 bedrooms at night with the functionality of an office, dining space, and media room during the day.
+With movable walls, the open space concept in this house is very desirable.

 If you missed the show, Sarah Richardson and her husband spent 14 months renovating their dream home to be 100% off the grid.
 The 6 episode series highlights the journey to realize their dream.

 SaLo House in Panama